Embracing the Psalms: Why Psalms? Intro Part One

 12. Messianic Prophecies

 As we journey through these various themes woven in and through the fabric of Psalms I pray it will give you a deeper appreciation and wonder of arguably one of the greatest books of the Bible.
-For the next "Engaging the Psalms" article I will share important background information and explain the major themes and structure of the five books of Psalms.
+For the next "Embracing the Psalms" article I will share important background information and explain the major themes and structure of the five books of Psalms.

 Comments